 Petrified Forest National Park

 Petrified Forest National Park was declared a national monument in 1906 and a national park in 1962.
 It is really two parks in one.
 In addition to the prehistoric petrified forest which is its namesake, part of the painted desert is included in the northern portion of the park.
 Also in the Park are the Painted Desert Inn, a National Historic Landmark, and the ancestral puebloan village of Puerco Pueblo.
 The Park has a north and south entrance.
-My suggestion is to start at the north entrance (exit 311 off Interstate 40) and drive the park road to the south entrance at U.S. Hwy 180.
-You can stop at the Visitor Center and Painted Desert Inn, loop through the Painted Desert, cross I-40 and historic Route 66, visit Puerco Pueblo just south of the Rio Puerco, travel through the Petrified Forest, and visit the Crystal Museum on the way out.
+I generally start at the north entrance (exit 311 off Interstate 40) and drive the park road to the south entrance at U.S. Hwy 180.
+You can stop at the Visitor Center and Painted Desert Inn, loop through the Painted Desert, cross I-40 and historic Route 66, visit Puerco Pueblo just south of the Rio Puerco, travel through the Petrified Forest, and visit the Rainbow Forest Museum on the way out.
 Tah Dah!
-I've been to the park four times: 1979, 1989, 2002, and most recently in May of 2022.
+I've been to the park five times: 1979, 1989, 2002, and most recently in May of 2022 and April of 2024.
+As is my custom I've included photos of the same subject taken over multiple visits.
+This can be a little tedious, but I don't care.

 Entrance Sign (1989)